 SIAS has concluded that the corporate governance and risk management frameworks substantially comply with the CIPFA/SOLACE best practice guidance on corporate governance.
-This conclusion is based on the work undertaken by the Council and reported in its Annual Governance Statement for 2017/18 and the specific review of Risk Management carried out by SIAS during the year.
-Risk management arrangements are also considered during annual audit planning and delivery of individual audit assignments."
+This conclusion is based on the work undertaken by the Council and reported in its Annual Governance Statement for 2018/19 and although no specific review of Risk Management was carried out by SIAS during the year, Risk Management arrangements are considered during annual audit planning and delivery of individual audit assignments.

 - 126. Individual SIAS Reports also state whether or not there are any implications for the Annual Governance Statement.
-All 2017/18 final reports issued, except that for General Data Protection regulations (GDPR), have stated that there are no implications for the Annual Governance Statement. - 127.
+All 2018/19 final reports issued have stated that there are no implications for the Annual Governance Statement. - 127.
 All recommendations made by the SIAS Team to strengthen the internal control environment and agreed by management are kept under review by the Audit Committee and Corporate Governance Group to ensure that they are implemented in a timely manner. - 128.
 The Council's External Auditors regularly review the work of the SIAS Team and, to date, have placed reliance on their work.